drawsocket/drawsocket.github.io/api.md

 ### creating a function
 * `args` : (optional) string, or array of strings containing function argument variable names
-* `body` : a string that contains Javascript code.
-Note: don't forget to use double quotes on the outside and single quotes on the inside!
+* `body` : a string that contains the Javascript code of the function body.
 * `id`: name of the function to be used to call it later

 ```